RaphaelIT7/gmod-holylib/README.md

 # Holylib

-A library that will contain some functions and optimizations for gmod.
+A library that contains some functions and optimizations for gmod.
 If you need any function, make an issue for it, and I'll look into it.

 # How to Install